 Clinical trials form an integral part of the overall drug development process, enabling the necessary evaluation of the safety and efficacy of a drug candidate.
 Studies suggest that around 40% of the total investment made for the development of drug candidate is dedicated to clinical trials; this is equivalent to an expenditure of USD 78 billion annually.
-However, the conduct of such trials is often fraught with challenges, including scientific and operational complexity, concerns associated with recruitment and retention of suitable patients, issues related to data handling and increasingly stringent regulatory guidelines.
+However, the conduct of such trials is often fraught with challenges, including scientific and operational complexity, concerns associated with patient recruitment services and retention of suitable patients, issues related to data handling and increasingly stringent regulatory guidelines.
 Further, owing to the inherent complexity of the overall process and involvement of several different stakeholders, these trials are prone to delays.
-In fact, over 80% of the clinical trials are delayed by at least one to six months, while only 10% of the studies are completed on time and one of the key reasons is believed to be site management.
+In fact, over 80% of the clinical trials are delayed by at least one to six months, while only 10% of the studies are completed on time and one of the key reasons is believed to be associated with clinical trial management.

-Stakeholders Involved in Site Management Organizations Domain
+Stakeholders Involved in Clinical Trial Site Management Domain

-Currently, close to 245 companies that are actively involved in offering various site management services.
+Currently, close to 245 companies that are actively involved in offering various clinical trial site management services.
 The SMOs market is highly fragmented, featuring the presence of small (57%), as well as mid-sized (31%) and large (12%) players.
 Further, majority (43%) of the SMOs are based in North America, followed by those headquartered in Asia-Pacific (32%).
 In terms of therapeutic area, most of the players in this domain provide services focused on oncological and cardiovascular disorders.
 Additionally, 130 companies offer clinical trial site management services for studies evaluating medical devices.

 It is worth highlighting that 145 service providers in this domain offer site management services for trials planned to be conducted in North America, while 113 and 148 players provide these services in Europe and Asia-Pacific region, respectively.
 A total of 61 companies claim to have the capabilities to offer clinical trial site management services across the globe.